ST10466818/DRSDeck/README.md

-# AssignAment2_ST10466818_DRS Deck
+# Assignment2_ST10466818_DRS Deck
 ## Description

-DRS Deck is a simple and effective flashcard app built with Kotlin in Android Studio to help users sharpen their knowledge on Formula One history.
-The user is presented with five questions,they answer and at the end the user recieves a score and some feedback.
+DRS Deck is a simple and effective flashcard app built with Kotlin in Android Studio to help users sharpen their knowledge on some Formula One facts they may have forgotten.
+The user is presented with five questions,they need to answer and at the end , the user recieves a score and some feedback.
 Flashcards are a proven way to learn, and this app acts as a catalyst and fastens that process in a easy and interactive way.
 The project includes clean code, helpful comments, and uses GitHub with GitHub Actions for version control.

 ## TeckStack